-3-11 Deviation Band Alarm
+3-10 Deviation Band Alarm

 A deviation band alarm presets two reference levels relative to set point.
 Two types of deviation band alarm can be configured for alarm 1 and alarm 2.
 These are deviation band high alarm (A1FN or A2FN select DB.HI) and deviation band low alarm (A1FN or A2FN select DB.LO).
-If alarm 2 is required, then select AL2 for OUT2.
-Now NONE can't be selected for A2FN, otherwise Er06 will appear.
 A1SP and A1HY are hidden if alarm 1 is selected as a deviation band alarm.
 Similarly, A2SP and A2HY are hidden if alarm 2 is selected as a deviation band alarm.

 The trigger level for deviation band alarm moves with the set point.
 For alarm 1, the trigger level=SP1±A1DV.
 For alarm 2, the trigger level=SP1±A2DV.
 One of four alarm modes can be selected for alarm 1 and alarm 2.
 These are: normal alarm, latching alarm, holding alarm and latching/holding alarm.
-See section 3-9 for descriptions of these alarm modes.
+See section 3-8 for descriptions of these alarm modes.